-Custom embroidery — from monogramming towels to personalizing blankets, ballcaps, tote bags, and all kinds of garments and textiles — is an increasingly popular way to apply a company logo or create gifts or souvenirs for company picnics, family reunions and other special occasions.
+Personalize your world with custom embroidery.
+From monogrammed towels to bespoke baby blankets, ball caps, tote bags, and all kinds of garments and textiles, embroidery is an increasingly popular way to make something extra-special.
+Once the sole domain of sweet grandmothers, embroidery is showing up in everything from millennial fashion to unique gifts.
+You can apply a company logo for stare-worthy swag, create one-of-a-kind presents for birthdays and anniversaries, or personalize souvenirs for company picnics, family reunions and other special occasions.
 Several factors affect the cost for embroidery services and embroidered merchandise:

 - The number of items to be embroidered, which may mean a volume discount

 Embroiderers often charge by the number of stitches per garment as well as thread color changes.
 You could expect to pay anywhere from $5-$10 each for custom-embroidered ball caps to $20-$30 each for golf shirts, in addition to a digitizing fee.